STMicroelectronics/STMems_Standard_C_drivers/lps27hhtw_STdC/README.txt

 In the 'driver' folder there are the driver files of Mems Sensor (.h and .c) to be included in your project.LPS27HHW
-Driver documentation can be generate using Doxigen tool.
+Driver documentation can be generate using Doxygen tool.

 The driver is platform independent, you need only to complete the two functions for write and read from Mems Hardware Bus.